mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ## What's changed in Version 8

-Released in May 2024, the main change in version 8 of `web-ext` is that `web-ext sign` now creates a listing for an extension not previously listed on [addons.mozilla.org](https://addons.mozilla.org) (AMO) by default.
+The main change in version 8 of `web-ext` is that `web-ext sign` now creates a listing for an extension not previously listed on [addons.mozilla.org](https://addons.mozilla.org) (AMO) by default.
 This feature was previewed in version 7 with the [`--use-submission-api`](/documentation/develop/web-ext-command-reference-v7/#use-submission-api) option, which is now removed.
 This feature is achieved using the submission features of [addons.mozilla.org add-on API v5](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html).

 ### Removed